cpelite/cpelite/README.md

 ### Glad to see you here!
 I’m a hobbyist developer from Austria who works on whatever comes to his mind.
+At the current moment i'm learning C#.

 <br/>